int128/kubelogin/README.md

           - -v1
 ```

-You can verify kubelogin works with your provider using [acceptance test](acceptance_test).
+You can run the [acceptance test](acceptance_test) to verify if kubelogin works with your provider.

 ## Docs